Tonsillectomy in Dubai

 The palatine tonsils, which we commonly call tonsils, function as the body’s natural defence system against infection.
 They help to prevent the infection from going down to the throat.
 When they catch an infection, they swell and produce pain, and this condition of swollen tonsils is called tonsillitis.

 Typically, tonsillitis subdues with salt-water gargle, medications, and sometimes on its own.
-However, it can also be very painful and problematic, requiring surgical removal of tonsils, called tonsillectomy.
+However, it can also be very painful and problematic, requiring surgical removal of tonsils, called tonsillectomy Dubai.
 Dr Peter, one of the best tonsils doctors in Dubai, believes that tonsillectomy relieves painful symptoms of tonsillitis and ends its suffering.

 Signs & Symptoms of Tonsillitis